grimmerk/switchv/README.md

 ## notes about packaging a macOS app

 steps:
+1. bundle server
   1. in server, execute `yarn start` to generate dist folder
   2. `yarn global add pkg`
   3. add `"version": "0.0.1"` field in `generated server/node_modules/.prisma/client/package.json`
   4. in server, `pkg .`
-5. copy server's `xwin-server-macos` and `prisma folder` containing `dev.db` into electron folder
-6. in electron, `yarn make` to generate out folder
+2. in electron, `yarn make` to generate out folder

 two issues
 1. TODO: how to use vercel/pkg bundle deb.db in nestjs, instead of manual copy????